rust-lang/rfcs/text/infer function signatures from trait declaration into impls.md

 It would be an alternate declaration syntax complemeting the existing one. impl type as trait {..}, or impl type:trait {} It would complement this suggestion.

+* Getting back to the expectations from C++, if writing the types out, one might expect the reverse: that the language could infer which *trait* is being implemented, allowing that to be ommitted; unfortunately this goes against the idea that the trait is part of the function's namespace.

 # Unresolved questions